imanuelr/sch3lp.github.io/_posts/2014-09-28-event-storming-for-realz.md

 Lionel, the project lead, aka the product owner.
 ````

-And in the red corner, hailing from camp Cegeka. *I did not choose the names, these are their actual names.
+And in the red corner, hailing from camp Cegeka. *I make these up, these are their actual names.
 A trio of Toms.
 A TomTrio.
-A Tromio.*
+A Tromio?*

 ````
 Tom T., the team lead.